Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 #### Finish the game
  When they have finished, the player is invited
-- to play another round
+- to play another round and the game restarts
-- or exit
+- or exit and the program finishes

 ![A screenshot of finish game](docs/screenshots/pp3-finish-game.png "Screenshot of finish game")